spattapu1/LoL-Statistical-Analysis/README.md

 |           3 |        -8804 |               14285 |    -3725 |      -35 |         2 |       -2 |
 |           5 |        10871 |               20942 |     1338 |      -16 |        -3 |        1 |

 The response variable that our model will predict is what the winning side a individual game is.
 We chose this as our response variable, because the game randomly assigns side to teams at the start of a game, but many players have an underlying opinion that blue side teams is more likely to win than red side teams.
-Furthermore, many players prefer to be on the blue side rather than the red side, for there is increased visibility of the map, unobstructed side bars.
-Blue side also has first pick in the champion they chose in the draft, which could potentially give them an advantage.
+Furthermore, many players prefer to be on the blue side rather than the red side, for there is increased visibility of the map, unobstructed side bars. blue side also has first pick in the champion they chose in the draft, which could potentially give them an advantage.

-We decided to use both F-1 Score and accuracy in our model's evaluation.The actual distribution of Blue side wins and Red side wins is slightly unbalanced with Red side winning 48% of the time and Blue side winning 52% of the time.
-We want to ensure that our modeling is not overpredicting Blue side wins, which is why we also want to use F-1 score to account for the slight underreprentation of Red side wins.
+We decided to use both F-1 Score and accuracy in our model's evaluation.The actual distribution of blue side wins and red side wins is slightly unbalanced with red side winning 48% of the time and blue side winning 52% of the time.
+We want to ensure that our modeling is not overpredicting blue side wins, which is why we also want to use F-1 score to account for the slight underreprentation of red side wins.
 Using F-1 score we will be evaluated, how well our model predicts both blue and red side wins.

-The information that we would know at the time of prediction for the final model is the differences between the statistics for teamkills, earnedgold, damagetochampions, xpat25, csat25, dragons, and  differences between the statistics for teamkills, earnedgold, for the basline model.
+The information that we would know at the time of prediction for the final model is the differences between the statistics for **'teamkills'**, **'earnedgold'**, **`damagetochampions`**, **`xpat25`**, csat25, **'dragons'**, and **'barons'**, differences between the statistics and **'teamkills'**, **'earnedgold'**, for the basline model.

 ## Baseline Model